Thehackerash/google_solution_challenge/README.md

 ### 4. Feature Extraction

-- Extract relevant features from satellite imagery and pollution indices indicative of environmental changes and air quality.
+- Extract relevant features from satellite data and pollution indices indicative of environmental changes and air quality.
-- Features include vegetation indices, built-up area percentages, pollutant concentrations, etc.
+- Features include temperature, pollutant concentrations, etc.

 ### 5. Data Analysis

-- Analyze the relationship between environmental changes, pollution levels, and perceived livability.
+- Analyze the relationship between environmental changes, pollution levels, purchasing power parity and perceived livability.
 - Use statistical methods to identify significant patterns and correlations in the data.

 ### 6. Livability Index Prediction

 - Build a predictive model (e.g., regression model or machine learning model) to estimate a livability index for a city.
-- Consider factors such as green spaces, air quality, and land use patterns in the model.
+- Consider factors such as ppp, air quality, and various other physical and emotional factors in the model.

 ### 7. Validation and Testing